spryker/spryker-docs/docs/sdk/dev/spryks/spryks.md

 To add a Spryk template, create the template in your project's `config/spryk/templates/` directory.

-The tool will find the Spryk template in this directory, and the template can be used in your Spryks.
+The tool finds the Spryk template in this directory, and the template can be used in your Spryks.

 ## Configuration